You have Acronis Cyber Infrastructure rolled out in VMware environment.

 - Snapshots should be taken of all storage and metadata nodes.
 If you need to restore from the snapshots, all nodes should be restored.

-Follow this sequense of steps:
+In general, follow this sequence of steps:

-- Stop the VMs in the cluster.
+- Stop all the VMs nodes of ACI cluster.

 - Create snapshots of the VMs.